Making an Offer

-Once you’ve found the home you wish to purchase, I’ll work with you to structure an offer based on property and market conditions.
-I’ll prepare the purchase contract and advise you of protective contingencies; home inspections, appraisal and financing, warranties, and title and escrow arrangements will also be detailed in the offer.
+Once you’ve found the home you wish to purchase, I’ll guide you through making an effective offer based on property and market conditions.
+I’ll prepare the purchase contract and advise you of protective contingencies, home inspections, appraisal and financing, warranties, title and escrow arrangements — all of which will be detailed in the offer.

-- If you’re planning to finance any part of the purchase with a new loan, you’ll need to provide a lender pre-qualification;
+- Lender Pre-Qualification: If you’re planning to finance any part of the purchase with a new loan, you’ll need to provide a lender pre-qualification;

-- If your purchase will be contingent on the sale (and closing) of another property, a copy of your fully executed purchase contract and all addenda is also required.
+- Contingency Contract: If you purchase is contingent on the sale of another property, a copy of your fully executed purchase contract and all addenda is also required.

 Negotiation and Contract Acceptance

-Expect the seller to make a counter offer, which you will be able to accept, reject, or respond with another counter offer.
+Depending on the strength of your offer, the seller may send back a counter offer, which you will be able to accept, reject, or respond with another counter offer.
 Once both parties agree to terms, the offer becomes a binding contract, and escrow is opened.